Cunya/StarWarsScroller/README.md

-# Experiment to Create a Star Wars Scroller with Three.js Using a Language Model
+# Experiment to create a Star Wars scroller with Three.js using a language model

 Originally, I tried to use a locally hosted **Deepseek R1** with **Cline** in Visual Studio Code, but my attempts failed.